utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ![Diff step](img/sped-cnt-diff.png)

-> There is currently a bug in Workbench which makes the result of this table a TEXT field, which is should not be.
+> There is currently a bug in Workbench which makes the result of this formula a TEXT column instead of a Number.
 It will sort incorrectly as such, so we _may_ have to convert it to a number.

 - Add a step **Convert to numbers**.
 - Add the new "SpEd Count Diff" column.